Reducing school food waste is central to addressing environmental and nutritional challenges in America.

-What’s more is that beyond environmental impact alone, food waste in schools also underscores a missed opportunity for improving student nutrition.
+What’s more, beyond its environmental impact alone, food waste in schools underscores a missed opportunity to improve student nutrition.

-Since schools are essential hubs for both learning and nourishment, our educational infrastructure plays a key role in teaching students about food’s value as well as the importance of adopting sustainable practices.
+Since schools are essential hubs for learning and nourishment, our educational infrastructure plays a key role in teaching students about the value of food and the importance of adopting sustainable practices.

 Let’s examine how to reduce food waste in schools.